photo by Heather McBride

 I began seriously studying herbal medicine in 2009 in Minneapolis, MN.
 There, I studied with herbalists Lise Wolff (her main teacher being Matthew Wood), Cynthia Thomas (who studied with David Winston), Julia Graves, and Matthew Wood.
 One of Matthew Wood's primary teachers was TisMal Crow, a Cherokee and Hitchiti healer.
 Wood also deeply studied the Eclectics (Thompson, Scudder, King, Felter, Ellingwood).
 The eclectic herbalists, practicing in this country in the 1800s, learned much of what they know from peoples Indigenous to this land.
 It's important for me, as a person of settler descent, to name that much of my initial studies in herbalism were drawing from the knowledge of Indigenous healers.
 And I'm figuring out how to honor that, and not perpetuate the stealing of knowledge.

 For 3 years, I studied at the Vermont Center for Integrative Herbalism in Montpelier, VT.
 The school trains herbalists primarily in Western herbal medicine tradition, physiology and pathophysiology, phytochemistry, holistic energetic systems, and nutrition.
 I gained clinical skills working as an herbalist at the school's sliding scale clinic.
 My teachers there were Larken Bunce, Betzy Bancroft, and Guido Masé.
-While all of these teachers studied with many people, I was to list some of their primary influences.
-Larken Bunce studied at Tai Sophia (now know as Maryland University of Integrative Health.)
-Betzy Bancroft studied and worked with David Winston.
+While all of these teachers studied with many people, some of their primary teachers: Larken Bunce studied at Tai Sophia (now know as Maryland University of Integrative Health.)
+Betzy Bancroft studied and worked with David Winston and Tom Brown, and Guido is primarily self-taught.
 I learned cupping from Julia Graves and Sandra Lory.
-In 2021, I will finish my 3 year Somatic Experiencing trauma resolution training.
-I'm also taking a year long Celtic Studies program with Sharon Blackie. |
+In 2022, I completed my 3 year Somatic Experiencing trauma resolution training.
+I also study my ancestral healing lineages, (Irish and German).
+I have studied with Sharon Blackie, Mary McLaughlin, and Lisa Fazio, as well as a lot of self-directed research in books and archives. |

 I'm part of a growing movement of white people who budget a portion of our income to redistributing our money to Black, Indigenous and people of color.
-I share this not to get any points, but in hopes of normalizing this practice amongst all white people.
+I share this not for kudos, but in hopes of normalizing this practice amongst all white people.
 You can read more about the case for reparations by Ta Nehisi Coates and see the Movement 4 Black Lives' Reparations Toolkit if you want to learn more.
 It feels relevant to include in my herbal community work because all of my income is from my work as an herbalist.
+I put that money towards local community based efforts around land and healing justice.
+Specifically, I give 10% of money from all classes taught in Philadelphia to the Lenapehoking Land Acknowledgement Honorarium.
 I have taught herbal medicine through EXCO (a free school in Minneapolis), at the Philadelphia Trans Health Conference, Mariposa Co-op, The Philadelphia Free Library, and Bartram's Garden and many other community organizations. |